ThomasKerbrat/sudoku-solver/README.md

 # The object model

-Here is are TypeScript class definitions to show the object model underlying this solver.
+Here are TypeScript class definitions to show the object model underlying this solver.
 It is actually implemented as plain ES6 classes.

 ``` typescript